bmiller08/pause-at-layer/README.md

+# Requires you disable history expansion with `set +H`

-View script for usage information.
+View script for addtional usage information.